 6. Manage Global Payroll

 Staying compliant in today’s evolving global landscape requires diligent efforts and the right partnerships with trusted experts.
-By following the best practices outlined in this guide to global HR compliance and partnering with a trusted, comprehensive global expansion service provider like HSP, your company can remain compliant across every country and jurisdiction in which you operate while doing so efficiently and cost-effectively.
+By following the best practices outlined in this blog and partnering with a trusted, comprehensive global expansion service provider like HSP, your company can maintain global HR compliance across every country and jurisdiction in which you operate while doing so efficiently and cost-effectively.

 HSP is an end-to-end global expansion solutions provider focused on helping companies scale their operations overseas effectively and efficiently.
-We are the only global expansion expert to offer growing companies a full suite of end-to-end solutions designed to help them scale to any size and country.
+Our in-country experts deliver end-to-end global expansion solutions — from EoR to entity setup and management — across more than 100 countries.

 Our in-country experts have delivered the full spectrum of global expansion solutions—from EoR to entity set-up and management—across more than 100 countries (and counting).
 HSP brings full payroll, accounting, tax, legal, compliance, and HR services to corporate teams, integrating with in-house staff to both guide and execute across every domain.